-Five Fast Facts About Human Papillomavirus (HPV)
+Five fast facts about Human Papillomavirus (HPV)

 Human Papillomavirus (HPV) is a virus that’s transmitted through sexual contact, and affects 80% of sexually active adults in their lifetime.
 While the virus can cause significant health complications, there are also several effective options to prevent, detect and treat it.